lorniu/ox-spectacle/README.md

 - `#+DECK_OPTS` options passed to Deck node as extra props
 - `#+SLIDE_OPTS` change the default `<Slide>` used for headline render
 - `#+TEXT_OPTS` change the default `<Text>` used for plain text paragraph render
+- `#+EXTRA_SCRIPTS` the other script refs used by the slides
 - `#+EXTERN_COMPONENTS` declare user/third-party components before use them
 - `#+EXPORT_LEVEL` Set export policy.
 Defaults 0 for normal export.
 If 1 then embed all scripts into the exported html.
 If 2 embed all images into the exported html.
-If >=3 embedded all scripts and images into the exported html, that is, all-in-one file
+If >=3 embedded all scripts and images into the exported html, that is, all-in-one/self-contained.

 Usage example:
 ```org